pnnl/neuromancer/examples/lightning_integration_examples/README.md

 PyTorch Lightning is a framework built on top of PyTorch designed to simplify the implementation of complex models in PyTorch.
 It promotes cleaner, more organized code by providing a high-level interface for PyTorch that handles many training intricacies automatically.

 Why might I want to use Lightning in the context of NeuroMANCER?
 For the user, Lightning simplifies the workflow, allowing one to focus on solving NeuroMANCER problems with their associated datasets.
 How does it do this?
-Let's take a look at the added functionality when using Lightning
+Let's take a look at the added functionality when using Lightning.

 ## New Features